What is Shelf Ready Packaging?

 The Benefits of Shelf Ready Packaging

 One of the primary benefits of shelf ready packaging is the reduction of labor costs from restocking shelves.
-With SRP entire case lots are stocked in one motion instead of pegging or individually stacking primary packages.
+With SRP, entire case lots are stocked in one motion instead of pegging or individually stacking primary packages.

 This type of packaging also offers retailers considerable benefits like making items easy to identify in the warehouse, faster to locate and restock, and reduces disposal costs.
+Retailers are also finding that converting to SRP from hang hole merchandising is helping reinforce FIFO and minimize food waste for perishable items.

 However, it isn’t only retailers who benefit from SRP.
 Manufacturers can also see a number of benefits from SRP.
 For instance, SRP reduces out-of-stocks.
 In fact, the sales lift through reducing out-of-stocks is frequently in the 3-5% range.